 Because of that reality, follow these steps and use these resources to determine if you should develop your market, how it should be developed, and whether or not the initiative is successful.

-However, before you spend time, money, or resources on developing your market, take these steps to determine if the expansion is worthwhile.
+However, before you spend time, money, or resources on developing your market based on trends, take these steps to determine if the expansion is worthwhile.

 Review Your Buyer Personas